 Opening Hours: Tuesday – Sunday 08:30-15:00, Monday closed

 Entrance: 2€.
 1€ for Greek pupils and students.

 Anavatos is a stunning medieval village built on a cliff, all of stone.
 Located in Central Chios, Just 17 Kilometers from the city, it is only 40 minutes drive.

 The village has been abandoned since 1822, nowadays only a few villagers habit there.
 It used to be a very important place in the island due to its prominent position.

 This restful village is picturesque, waking memories of the past life to its visitors.
 Anavatos is considered to be a national monument to all Chians and Greeks.

-Very close with Nea Moni monastery it is definitely a must-visit village.
+Very close to Nea Moni monastery it is definitely a must-visit village.
 Compared to your visit with lunch at Avgonima, just 15 minutes away, also of the great importance of the graphic medieval village.

 Mesta is the diamond of south Chios!
 Even if it is the most distant of the medieval villages, this village is awesome, as it is a real fortress.